MatthewSantoso/DM-and-CM-Calculator/README.md

 - New filters to help remove micropores are implemented.
 - Some UI improvements to make it less laggy and easier to use
 - New slider to enable manipulation of neighborhood size for adaptive thresholding
 - New visualization of painter drawings.
 Now the mask is overlayed on the grayscale so you can see what's wrong better.
+Enabled by a toggle button.

 Notes:
 - Use TIF or TIFF images for best results, PNG is essentially only for testing idealized membrane cross sections.